Ordinary and almost ordinary Prym varieties: Applications to Theta divisors

 \subsection{Comparison with previous work}

 The results in this paper strengthen the results in Theorem \ref{Traynaud} for a generic curve $X$ of genus $g$ and $p$-rank $f$ for all $g \geq 2$ and $0 \leq f \leq g$.
-Specifically Theorem \ref{Tintro1} shows that the condition on $\ell$ in Theorem \ref{Traynaud}(1) can be removed, and that all (not just one) of the Pryms of the $\ZZ/\ell$-covers of $X$ are ordinary, for a generic curve $X$ of genus $g$ and $p$-rank $f$.
+Specifically, Theorem \ref{Tintro1} removes the condition on $\ell$ in Theorem \ref{Traynaud}(1) and shows that all (not just one) of the Pryms of the ${\mathbb Z}/\ell$-covers of $X$ are ordinary, for a generic curve $X$ of genus $g$ and $p$-rank $f$.
 Theorem \ref{Tintro2} and Corollary \ref{Cdownmore} are about double covers, rather than covers of unknown degree, and they determine the value of the $p$-rank of the Prym which gives more information than saying that the new part of the Prym is not ordinary.